peterzieba/5Vpld/atmel-fitters/README.md

 A [Manual for the Atmel Fitters](https://www.microchip.com/content/dam/mchp/documents/FPGA/pld-design-resources/ATF15xx%20Fitter%20Manual.zip) is available on Microchip's website.
 Note that these fitters are integrated into software packages beyond just WinCUPL, and so the manual has references to Atmel Prochip, ABEL, Atmel Synario, Protel, etc.

-Since these fitters ultimately process a netlist, one could in theory use these fitters in any environment that is capable of producing a netlist.
+Since these fitters ultimately process a netlist, one could in theory use these fitters in any environment that is capable of sending a netlist to them, which would allow workflows that do not involve CUPL entirely for the ATF150x parts.
+If such a thing sounds interesting, you might want to have a look at the primitive libraries found in: `ATMEL.STD`(for PLA) and `APRIM.LIB` (for EDIF).
 Be warned that while the EDIF format is a standard, the details of the implemetation may not be consistent or compatible across software in practice.

-Finally, one thing to keep in mind is that the version of these fitters included with Atmel WinCUPL is rather old and so they should be replaced with newer versions from [Atmel Prochip 5.0.1](https://ww1.microchip.com/downloads/en/DeviceDoc/ProChip5.0.1.zip)

 <details>
 <summary>Expand for command line options for the latest known version of the ATF1502.EXE fitter.
 Output is similar for ATF1504 and ATF1508 devices.</summary>